Couples Who Want To Want To Desire

 COUPLES WHO FEEL LONELY IN THEIR RELATIONSHIP

 Resentment grows.
 You aren’t there for each other in the ways of a romantic partner.
 You feel more like roommates than lovers.
-When there’s not a safe bond or connection, there’s no sex.
+When there is an absence of a safe bond or connection, there’s less, if any, sex.
 When there’s no sex, there’s not a safe bond or connection.
 The least little thing irritates you.
 There’s fear and insecurity.
 You feel lonely in your relationship.
 This loneliness can lead to:

 *Stress and Other Medical Conditions